-So, we asked 8 experts to share their best talking points, resources, and strategies parents can use to promote having a healthy dialog with their children.
+So, we asked 8 experts to share their best talking points, resources, and strategies parents can use to have a healthy dialog with their children.

-When talking about digital safety, lecturing your student or child will immediately shut them down, especially if talking to older and more tech-savvy teens.
-See teachable moments as a way to ask questions and have a conversation.
+When it comes to digital safety, lecturing your student or child will immediately shut them down, especially if you’re talking to older and more tech-savvy teens.
+View teachable moments as a way to ask questions and have a conversation.
 You can do this by using yourself as an example and speaking in “I” statements instead of telling them directly what they should or shouldn’t do.
 For example: